IslandViewPTA/islandview-pta-site/content/news/2020-6-newsletter.md

 If you have any questions or concerns, please contact Mr. Hanrahan at 360-503-1490 or at [bhanrahan@asd103.org](mailto:bhanrahan@asd103.org).

+{{< fig src="YearbookISV.png" align="center" class="max-w-xs" >}}

 ### **YEARBOOKS FOR ALL!**

-{{< fig src="YearbookISV.png" align="right" class="max-w-xs" >}}

 Thanks to the generosity of the Island View community—including the large number of families who pre-purchased yearbooks—every student and staff member will receive a yearbook this year!
 They will be included in your child’s belongings.

 ### **PTA - Business As _NOT_ Usual**

-The Island View PTA planned to raise over $50,000 to fund the many academic resources, opportunities, and activities we provide for the staff and students at our beloved school.
+The Island View PTA planned to raise over $58,000 to fund the many academic resources, opportunities, and activities we provide for the staff and students at our beloved school.
 The vast majority of those funds are raised through our two major fundraisers: Chocolate Bar sales in the Fall, and the Color Run in the Spring.
 The coronavirus forced us to cancel the Color Run, and selling chocolates in the fall while maintaining social distancing will likely prove impossible.

 We are actively brainstorming new fundraising ideas that are safe and practical.
 We welcome any ideas!
 Please send them to [president@islandviewpta.org](mailto:president@islandviewpta.org).

 **The most practical idea of all is direct donations.
 If your family is in a position to help, we would be so thankful for your** [**tax-deductible donation**](https://www.islandviewpta.org/donate/) **of any size.**

-#### Wishing everyone a restful summer...and thanks for all the support to our incredible school and students this year!
+> **_The PTA is so grateful for all the support this year to our incredible school and students!_**

 {{< fig src="Thankyou.jpg" align="center" class="max-w-xs" >}}